The University Executive Committee is responsible for all matters associated with the development and management of the university.

 3.1 The University has a Tuition Fee and Bursary Policy that outlines the circumstances in which we will refund tuition fees and other relevant costs to students.
 The policy also outlines the payment of bursaries and scholarships to students.

-3.2 As at 2016/17 year end the University had cash reserves of £13m net cash inflow from operating activities which would be sufficient to provide refunds and compensation for any students who may be at an increased risk of the University being unable to continue their studies.
+3.2 As at 2019/20 year end the University had cash and cash equivalent balances of £26m which would be sufficient to provide refunds and compensation for any students who may be at an increased risk of non-continuation of study.
 The University’s Finance Strategy target in relation to cash generation from operating activities is set at 10% of income, KPIs are closely monitored and corrective action implemented if required to ensure they are achieved.
-In addition the University has a robust Treasury Management function managing both risk and performance effectively, at the end of 2016/17 119 liquidity days were achieved against a target of 75 days.
+In addition the University has a robust Treasury Management function managing both risk and performance effectively, at the end of 2019/20 financial year, 126 liquidity days were achieved against a target of 75 days.

 4.1 The Student Protection Plan will be published through the ‘your course’ area of ‘My Glos’ which is accessible by all current students.
 Additionally it will be added to the suite of policies and regulations that form part of the Student Contract to ensure that it is accessible to future students;

-4.2 The Student Protection Plan will also be accessible to staff through Infonet in ‘Staff Resources’.
+4.2 The Student Protection Plan is also be accessible to staff through Staffnet in ‘Planning and Academic Resources’.